jankotanime/jankotanime/README.md

 # 👋

-Second-year Practical Computer Science student at the University of Gdańsk.
+Second-year Practical Computer Science student at the University of Gdańsk.</br>Interested in all types of technology but mostly in backend development and looking for project to expand my horizions.

 ## Technologies & Skills